The-cmd-explorer/DontBlockthisPlease/README.md

 ---

-## How To Make a Unblocked Games Site (2025)
+## How To Make a online Games Site (2025)

-You can easily make your own unblocked website in school and get people to use it:
+You can easily make your own online website in school and get people to use it:

 1. Copy DuckMath.org Code (Fork the repository):

 go to https://github.com/duckmath/duckmath.github.io and click fork

-2. Clone the repository so you can make/change the unblocked site
+2. Clone the repository so you can make/change the online site

 ```bash
 git clone https://github.com/your-username/duckmath.git
 cd duckmath
 ```

-3. Run the unblocked games site locally for quick testing:
+3. Run the online games site locally for quick testing:

 ```bash
 npx serve